Skip to main content

 28 Unlimited drinks for single price or sales strategy promoting intoxication (Reg s.82(1)/s.118) $3,000-$7,000 / 3-7 days $7,000-$11,000 / 7-11 days $11,000-$15,000 / 11-15 days

-SIR training failures (item 21) are the second most enforced contravention after minors: 25 waivers in the 2025 report, 12% of all enforcement.
+SIR training failures (item 21) are the second most enforced contravention after minors: 25 waivers in the 2025 report, 12 percent of accepted waivers.
 The $1,000 penalty is the lowest in the schedule, but the contravention often signals a broader compliance gap.
 If your staff don't have current SIR certification, an inspector will note it, and the question becomes what else is out of order.

 Staff drinking on shift (item 25) generated 3 waivers in the 2025 report.
 The enforcement heat map cross-references one of those to a multi-domain offender: the same establishment later appeared in the ESB violations database for wage theft.